Esri/arcgispro-vscode-debugger/README.md

 ## Troubleshooting

+**NOTE:** Checking the output of running the **Display ArcGIS Pro Properties** command can be helpful when troubleshooting.
+It is best practice to ensure that the selected Python interpreter in VSC matches the active enironmnent in ArcGIS Pro.

 ### If the extension fails to attach to ArcGIS Pro
 The extension fails to attach to ArcGIS Pro with the following error message: